atsheehan/curriculum/lessons/migrations/migrations.md

 ### Using Migrations

-In the preceding units, and in this one, the interchangeability of SQL commands and ActiveRecord methods has been emphasized.
+We have explored the idea of using SQL and ActiveRecord, interchangeably.
 Using SQL effectively is an important tool, and one that is frequently useful in development, independently of ActiveRecord development.

 However, you should carefully consider that the migration mechanism in ActiveRecord generates DDL that modifies structure rather than data.
 Because migrations expect a symmetry between `up` and `down` methods, creating or destroying structural elements can quickly create conflicts with the migrations in the app.